Underground Palace of Big Wild Goose Pagoda

 In ancient time, Big Wild Goose Pagoda is the highest building in Xian.
 So in some people’s mind, it is the landmark of the Xian city.
 And nowadays it is a quite welcomed tourist destination.

-As is said in many tourist instructions about it, the Big Wild Goose Pagoda was built in the Tang Dynasty.
+As is said in many tourist instructions about it, the Giant Wild Goose Pagoda was built in the Tang Dynasty.
 According to historical document, the pagodas of the Tang Dynasty were usually built with underground palace.
 And the underground palaces were usually especially prepared for the Emperors and Buddhist masters.
 In 1987, the discovery of the Famen Temple underground palace surprised the world due to the large numbers of priceless tributes.
 So in many years ago, people began to assume that the Big Wild Goose Pagoda also has an underground palace.

 To talk about the underground palace of the Big Wild Goose Pagoda, we have to learn about a great monk – Xuanzang.